Coin Price 24h % Market Cap Volume 24h Range

 What Is Proof-of-Stake and How Does It Work?

-Proof-of-stake is a consensus mechanism that many blockchains use to validate transactions and ensure network security.
-It’s an alternative to Bitcoin’s Proof-of-Work mechanism, which involves ‘mining’ blocks through a computationally expensive process of guessing keys.
+Proof of Stake is a consensus mechanism that many blockchains use to validate transactions and ensure network security.
+It’s an alternative to Bitcoin’s Proof-of-Work mechanism, which involves ‘mining’ blocks through a computationally expensive process of guessing numbers.

-In PoS, participants can stake their cryptocurrency tokens to the blockchain as collateral.
+In PoS, participants can stake their cryptocurrency tokens as collateral.
 Then, several participants with staked tokens are randomly chosen to validate an upcoming set of blocks.
+The method used to determine who is chosen often varies from blockchain to blockchain.

 Validators are supposed to act faithfully to approve legitimate transactions and reject falsified or insecure transactions.
 If all validators do this, consensus on new blocks should be reached quickly.